 The Nature of the Sandbox

 Two games that I’ve run that have had great success with Sandbox-style play are The Armitage Files and my Fearful Symmetries DFRPG campaign.
 The type of Sandbox in each campaign is structured differently, and you need to decide up front which kind of structure you’re going to use.
 In The Armitage Files, the Sandbox consists of a set of documents liberally sprinkled with references to people, items, events, and places that are not explained, but sound mysterious and intriguing.
-In Fearful Symmetries, the Sandbox consists of a list of locations, threats, people, and themes.
+In Fearful Symmetries ((And any DFRPG game that goes through the setting-building section of the game.)), the Sandbox consists of a list of locations, threats, people, and themes.

 Really, the type you choose is going to depend on – and determine – what type of campaign you’re playing.
 The default assumption in Cthulhu-based games is that the PCs are investigators seeking out mysteries, so it makes sense for the Sandbox to be constructed of rumours, clues, and hints.
-In DFRPG games, the default assumption is that the game takes place in a given city that the characters know fairly well, so it makes sense for the Sandbox to be constructed from people, places, and groups in that city.
+In DFRPG games, the default assumption is that the game takes place in a given city ((Though this is not necessary, and is addressed in the setting construction chapter.)) that the characters know fairly well, so it makes sense for the Sandbox to be constructed from people, places, and groups in that city.

 The two approaches are not mutually exclusive, of course.
 In fact, they can’t really be exclusive.
 You need some concrete things in a informational Sandbox to give the characters something to grab hold of in order to kick off an adventure.
 And you need informational things in a geographical Sandbox to let the characters know where the cool stuff is happening.
 But the balance between the two is important to consider.

 Let’s take a look at a video game example to illustrate one end of the spectrum.
-Oblivion is very much a Sandbox game, with a strong geographic focus.
-Yeah, you get information to follow the main story along, but you also spend a fair bit of time just wandering around the countryside, stumbling across random dungeons, and cleaning them out.
+Oblivion is very much a Sandbox game, with a strong geographic ((Most CRPGS work on a geographic slate.
+It’s certainly easiest to conceptualize in that medium, and allows the programmers to scale the difficulty of the opposition by geographic area.)) focus.
+Yeah, you get information to follow the main story along, but you also spend a fair bit of time just wandering around the countryside, stumbling across random dungeons ((Seriously, what’s with all the dungeons littering the countryside?
+Why does every little cleft in the rock open into a vast underground network of caves filled with monsters?
+Shouldn’t someone be doing something about that?)), and cleaning them out.